 This kit from JNW comes with 150 test strips and is ideal for someone with multiple aquariums or who prefers to test the water in their tank frequently.
 Each strip tests for seven different parameters: total hardness, nitrite, nitrate, free chlorine, pH, KH/carbonate, and total alkalinity.

 After dipping the strip into the water, compare the results to the large color chart on the side of the bottle.
 It’s really easy to read and the normal, safe range is marked so you know right away if something is off.

 Another cool thing about this product is it comes with an e-book that explains what each result means and how you can keep your aquarium water well balanced.
 It also gives you a general maintenance schedule and tells you how to treat the water is anything isn’t right.

 This ebook is a great bonus, it helps you understand why your parameters should be what they and the role of each instead of just giving you results.

-Yueeng test strips test for 10 different water parameters: pH, alkalinity, iron, copper, total hardness, lead, fluoride, free chlorine, nitrate, and nitrite.
-Dip the strip in the water and then wait for 15 to 20 seconds to read the results.
+Vansful test strips test for 10 different water parameters: pH, alkalinity, iron, copper, total hardness, lead, fluoride, free chlorine, nitrate, and nitrite.
+Dip the strip in the water and then wait for 45 to 60 seconds to read the results.